zsokadobra/projects/README.md

 # projects
-A few of my projects
+A few of my projects.